gruntwork-io/boilerplate/README.md

 * `variables`: If a dependency contains a variable of the same name as a variable in the root `boilerplate.yml` file, but you want the dependency to get a different value for the variable, you can specify overrides here. `boilerplate` will include a separate prompt for variables defined under a `dependency`.
-You can also override the dependency's prompt and default values here.
+You can also override the dependency's description and default values here.

 See the [Dependencies](#dependencies) section for more info.